Omiran-Organization/Omiran-App/backend.md

   1. [ ] Implement OBS integration
   2. [x] Implement connection to backend service with something similar to Twitch's streamkey solution (architecture is different for this)
-  3. [ ] Implement media streaming with either RTMP or WebRTC
+  3. [x] Implement media streaming with either RTMP or WebRTC (using a tool for this)
-  4. [ ] Implement auth resolution feature
-  5. [ ] Allow users to choose reception resolution
+  4. [x] Allow users to choose reception resolution (with tool, yes)

 ## Stream Chat